yortch/openshiftv3-rhoar-workshop/Lab-3-SpringBoot-Adjective_Service.md

 ##### Building a Docker container for OpenShift

 We will use the Fabric8 Maven Plugin to deploy our application to OpenShift.
 The fabric8 plugin is already part of your pom.xml.
-Check out lines 214-226:

 ```xml